 When making deliveries all drivers should be managing the space around them and maintain an exclusion zone to avoid anyone entering this area.
+Ensure exclusion zones are maintained where reasonable and practicable for all product types.

 If you are delivering and have any safety concerns, please advise the site staff and also your MPA member contact, and complete a Near Miss/Hit/Hazard Observation Form.